Club Glow

 Club Glow is the longest running electronic music event promoter on the East Coast and venue owner based in Washington, DC.
-Established in 1999, they currently operate venues Echostage and Soundcheck and host numerous large-scale events and music festivals at the DC Armory and RFK Stadium, including Project GLOW and Moonrise Music Festival.
-Club Glow regularly brings top international talent to Echostage, and in 2021 the venue was voted #1 in the world by DJ Magazine’s "Top 100 Clubs," and has been voted the best electronic music venue in North America since 2017.
-Club Glow partnered with Live Nation in 2011 to bring electronic music to Jiffy Lube Live in Bristow, Virginia, Merriweather Post Pavilion in Columbia, Maryland, and other music venues and events.
-Club Glow became a subsidiary of Insomniac Events in 2020 and the creative partnership has helped the company expand throughout the East Coast and beyond.
+Established in 1999.
+They currently operate the venues Echostage and Soundcheck and host numerous large-scale events and music festivals at the DC Armory and RFK Stadium, including Project GLOW and Moonrise Music Festival.
+Club Glow regularly brings top international talent to Echostage, and in 2021 the venue obtained the first place in the world by DJ Magazine’s "Top 100 Clubs," and has been voted as "the best electronic music venue in North America" since 2017.
+Club Glow became a subsidiary of Insomniac Events in 2020 and the creative partnership has helped the company expand throughout the East Coast.